MuntashirBinSolaiman/Data-structures/README.md

-# Data-structures
+# Data-structure
-Various different problems with respect to Data structures subject

-Each problem is in a seperate branch.
-There respective README hosts the problem.
-The solution is provided
+Question and answers to Data structure problems.